Chiropractic Clinics and Natural Health Centres • Call now for a free assessment •

 Treating the whole body

-Knee pain is often a secondary problem with the true cause found elsewhere in the body.
+Knee pain is sometimes a secondary problem with the true cause found elsewhere in the body.
 We know the body works as a closed kinematic chain- this means like a wind up watch; you cannot move one piece of the watch without everything else being effected.

 Feet and ankles

 As one muscle contracts another must relax.
 When you bend your knee the hamstrings at the back of the knee contract while the quadriceps at the front relax/ pay out slack.
 In injuries this co-ordination may be lost.
-In my experience co-ordination problems are also commonly found post operatively.

 Non-Surgical Knee Surgery Alternatives Re-aligning the knee joint, balancing and strengthening the muscles; checking the feet for pronation/ flat feet and providing recommendations for their correction by manipulation or orthotics; checking the spine and pelvis for nerve supply to the leg muscles; good diet and advice on proper posture all can go a long way to correcting troublesome knee complaints If you are being offered surgery here are some further options you might like to try in addition to your chiropractic treatment as above: